Things to do in K’gari (Fraser Island)

 • Do not run!

-K’Gari was home to the indigenous Butchulla people for more than 5,000 years, but was ‘discovered’ by the British in 1836, when the ship Stirling Castle shipwrecked on the Great Barrier Reef just north of here.
+K’gari was home to the indigenous Butchulla people for more than 5,000 years, but was ‘discovered’ by the British in 1836, when the ship Stirling Castle shipwrecked on the Great Barrier Reef just north of here.

-Captain Fraser, his wife and a few of his crew washed ashore on K’Gari in their rowing boat and bartered with the local indigenous population for food and shelter.
+Captain Fraser, his wife and a few of his crew washed ashore on K’gari in their rowing boat and bartered with the local indigenous population for food and shelter.

 According to his wife, Captain Fraser died after being speared during a disagreement with a local aboriginal man and the other crew also soon perished.
 The sole survivor was Eliza Fraser, who lived with the Butchulla people for a couple of months before being rescued when she travelled to the mainland with the community.